 Notary Certificate Must Include All Required Elements

 Questions arise when the pre-printed wording in notarial certificates included in out-of-state documents is different from the normal wording used in Colorado notarial certificates.
-If the included notarial certificate contains different wording, or additional wording, the notary must make sure that all required elements for Colorado are included in the certificate.
+If the included notarial certificate contains different wording or additional wording, the notary must make sure that all required elements for Colorado are included in the certificate.

 Prohibited wording is not allowed, all facts stated must be true and correct, and the notary must not notarize his/her own signature.
 The signer of the document must appear before the notary to acknowledge or sign the document.

-Recognizing Out-of-State Notarial Acts
+Recognizing Notarial Acts in Out-of-State Documents

 According to the Uniform Recognition of Acknowledgments Act (URAA), adopted by 14 states, under CRS 12-55-203, notarial acts may be performed outside of Colorado, for use in Colorado, by the following officials: